 Ignoring the MIPS score pecking order in your analysis could be detrimental.
 Additionally, the payment adjustment will only apply to all the MIPS eligible clinicians in the group / virtual group.
 Payment adjustments will NOT be applied to the Medicare payments in 2020 for the clinicians who didn’t have a MIPS score in 2018.
 Thus, non-MIPS eligible clinician types and the new Medicare-enrolled clinicians in 2018 will NOT receive a MIPS payment adjustment in 2020 as they will not be assigned a MIPS score even though their performance may be included for reporting as a group / virtual group.

 Importance of Timely MIPS Analytics

 It is hard to tell without analysis which reporting option will work out the best for a practice.
-If you start monitoring MIPS performance now, our partners can help you analyze the impact of various reporting options, so you can make the necessary changes in time to maximize MIPS score and the payment adjustment.
+If you start monitoring MIPS performance now, MyMipsScore can help you analyze the impact of various reporting options, so you can make the necessary changes in time to maximize MIPS score and the payment adjustment.